isomerpages/moe-oasispri/_our-distinctiveness/Learning for Life Programme.md

 During TLiM Celebrations, students carried out various activities to consolidate the learning of the 7 Habits in The Leader in Me at the end of the year.
 TLiM empowers Oasians with leadership and life skills they need to thrive in life.

-The Primary 1 students practised **Habit 2: Begin with the End in Mind** to string macaroni beads into a bracelet of a desired design.
-They also practised **Habit 6: Synergize** to solve a puzzle on the iPad with their peers.
+The Primary 1 students practised&nbsp;**Habit 2: Begin with the End in Mind**&nbsp;to string macaroni beads into a bracelet of a desired design.
+They also practised&nbsp;**Habit 6: Synergize**&nbsp;to solve a puzzle on the iPad with their peers.
 The Primary 2 students incorporated the 7 Habits to modify a lyric of a song of their choice.
 In the process of modifying the lyrics, students are also encouraged to demonstrate the 7 Habits.

-The Primary 3 students were engaged in Comic Strip making to practise **Habit 3: Put First Things First** and **Habit 4: Think Win-Win** as they complete the assigned task.
+The Primary 3 students were engaged in Comic Strip making to practise&nbsp;**Habit 3: Put First Things First**&nbsp;and&nbsp;**Habit 4: Think Win-Win**&nbsp;as they complete the assigned task.
 Students were also given a chance to view their peers' masterpieces in a Gallery Walk.
-The Primary 4 students applied **Habit 5: Seek First to Understand, then to be Understood** and **Habit 6: Synergize** to plan and demonstrate activities to promote an Inclusive Oasis.
+The Primary 4 students applied&nbsp;**Habit 5: Seek First to Understand, then to be Understood**&nbsp;and&nbsp;**Habit 6: Synergize**&nbsp;to plan and demonstrate activities to promote an Inclusive Oasis.
 Students were also given a chance to try out the activities planned by their peers from other classes.

 ![](/images/LLP4.png)